Support

 Two-plate result shows more sheets than single plate

-This can happen when the projects have similar order quantities and similar-sized stickers.
+This can happen when the projects have similar order quantities and similar-sized items.
 In such cases, splitting across plates doesn't save material.
 The calculator always shows all options so you can compare, even when single plate is optimal.

 Get in Touch